-Finding 2018-1: The City exceeded its budgeted appropriations in the general fund and public works category.
+Finding 2019-1: The City exceeded its budgeted appropriations in the public safety, public works and recreation categories.

 Response: City officials acknowledge that the budget ordinance was violated and that budget ordinances in the future will be amended on a timely basis when required.